Skip to content

 63. Amount of deforestation and/or ecosystem conversion recorded in own operations since cut-off date?

 0 - The company has recorded zero illegal deforestation in its operations since 2019.
-However, the data is not recorded since the cut-off date.
+However, the data is not recorded since the cut-off date in 2015.

 • P